ysree/awesome_notes/k8s/K8sOptimizeResource.md

     apiVersion: v1
     kind: Node
     metadata:
-    name: example-node
+    name: db-node-1
     spec:
     taints:
-    - key: "example-key"
+    - key: "dedicated"
-        value: "example-value"
+        value: "database"
         effect: NoSchedule
     ---
     apiVersion: v1
     kind: Pod
     metadata:
-    name: example-pod
+    name: postgres-db
     spec:
     tolerations:
-    - key: "example-key"
+    - key: "dedicated
         operator: "Equal"
-        value: "example-value"
+        value: "database"
         effect: "NoSchedule"
     containers:
-    - name: example-container
+    - name: postgres
-        image: example/image
+        image: postgres:latest

-This configuration applies a taint to the `example-node`, preventing any pods from being scheduled on it unless they have a matching toleration.
-The `example-pod` has a toleration for the taint, allowing it to be scheduled on the tainted node.
+This configuration applies a taint to the `db-node-1`, preventing any pods from being scheduled on it unless they have a matching toleration.
+The `postgres-db` has a toleration for the taint, allowing it to be scheduled on the tainted node.

+**Use Case:
+Suppose you have a node group with high-performance hardware intended only for database workloads.
+You can taint these nodes:

 11. Utilize Pod Disruption Budgets (PDBs)